ivan-guerra/programmador.com/content/posts/2024/sierpinski.md

 The setup is mostly straightforward.
 Assume the screen is a quadrant of the 2D coordinate plane.
 Every time you generate a new point, draw it on the screen using some marker symbol such as an asterisk.
-To make it look nice, bold the character and randomly assign it a color.
+To make it look nice, bold the character and assign it a random color.

 Below is the relevant ncurses draw snippet: